AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 a dark theme to a light theme and vice-versa.
 But sometimes, like for instance when you install the plugin or reset your settings, because it doesn't know which theme you came from, it will ask even though you didn't ask for it.
-Simply press ok and it will not bother you anymore.
+Simply press ok, and it will not bother you anymore.

-**Q**: I changed the colors but it doesn't look as good as the default themes.
+**Q**: I changed the colors, but it doesn't look as good as the default themes.

 **A**: Creating a theme is not an easy task, and the Material ones are the result of a long thought process about which colors are best suited for a UI.
 However, you can check out other famous Sublime/Atom/Visual Studio themes